vincepower/gcp-openshift-testdrive/README.md

-# Google Cloud Platform OpenShift TestDrive for v3.10
+# Google Cloud Platform OpenShift TestDrive for v3.11
-(v3.9 is a branch if you need the older version)
+(v3.10 and v3.9 are branches if you need an older version)